Status: Bill 30 came into force July 29, 2020 with exceptions

 Ministry responsible: Health

-Bill 30, the Health Statutes Amendment Act, 2020 would change nine pieces of health legislation to ensure the government can meet its health-care commitments to strengthen public health care so all Albertans have access to high quality, sustainable, person-centred health services.
+Bill 30, the Health Statutes Amendment Act, 2020 changes 9 pieces of health legislation to ensure the government can meet its health-care commitments to strengthen public health care so all Albertans have access to high quality, sustainable, person-centred health services.

-If passed, Bill 30 will update or repeal the following legislation:
+Bill 30 updates or repeal the following legislation: